-Select the path where you want to save the recovered files.
-Make sure you select a path different from the source drive (ESD USB drive in this case) to avoid overwriting any data.
+- Choose where you want Disk Drill to save the recovered files and click Next.
+Make sure you select a path different from the source drive (ESD USB drive, in this case) to avoid overwriting any data.

 How to Revert ESD USB to Normal

 Once you’ve recovered the files, you can start repairing the USB drive so you can use it like before.
-There are three ways to revert ESD USB to normal:
+There are four ways to revert ESD USB to normal: